gardener-attic/component-spec/doc/proposal/04-type-definitions.md

 # Type Definitions

 A component descriptor may describe references to sources and resources.
-For every source and resource it must be defined how to access it.
+For every source and resource it MUST be defined how to access it.
 The format of the access data can depend on the type of a resource and the repository where it is stored.
 This chapter defines some formats of access data.
 It is recommended use these formats in all implementations based on OCM.